nicholasyukio/devchessboard/README.md

 # AI-chessboard
-First experiments with react-chessboard and a chess aI
+First experiments with react-chessboard and a chess AI